God: Depiction

+Both in Judaism and Christianity, "the Bible has been the principal source of the conceptions of God".
+That the Bible "includes many different images, concepts, and ways of thinking about" God has resulted in perpetual "disagreements about how God is to be conceived and understood".
 Early Christians believed that the words of the Gospel of John 1:18: "No man has seen God at any time" and numerous other statements were meant to apply not only to God, but to all attempts at the depiction of God.
 However, later depictions of God are found.
-Some, such as the Hand of God, are depiction borrowed from Jewish art.
-Prior to the 10th century no attempt was made to use a human to symbolize God the Father in Western art.
-Yet, Western art eventually required some way to illustrate the presence of the Father, so through successive representations a set of artistic styles for symbolizing the Father using a man gradually emerged around the 10th century AD.
+Some, such as the Hand of God, are depictions borrowed from Jewish art.
+Prior to the 10th century no attempt was made to use a human to symbolize God the Father yet Christian art eventually required some way to illustrate the presence of the Father, so through successive representations a set of artistic styles for symbolizing the Father using a man gradually emerged around the 10th century AD.
 A rationale for the use of a human is the belief that God created the soul of man in the image of his own (thus allowing humans to transcend the other animals).
 It appears that when early artists designed to represent God the Father, fear and awe restrained them from a usage of the whole human figure.
 Typically only a small part would be used as the image, usually the hand, or sometimes the face, but rarely a whole human.
 In many images, the figure of the Son supplants the Father, so a smaller portion of the person of the Father is depicted.
 By the 12th century depictions of God the Father had started to appear in French illuminated manuscripts, which as a less public form could often be more adventurous in their iconography, and in stained glass church windows in England.
-Initially, the head or bust was usually shown in some form of frame of clouds in the top of the picture space, where the Hand of God had formerly appeared; the Baptism of Christ on the famous baptismal font in Liège of Rainer of Huy is an example from 1118 (a Hand of God is used in another scene).
-Gradually the amount of the human symbol shown can increase to a half-length figure, then a full-length, usually enthroned, as in Giotto's fresco c.
+Initially, the head or bust was usually shown in some form of frame of clouds in the top of the picture space, where the Hand of God had formerly appeared; gradually the amount of the human symbol shown can increase to a half-length figure, then a full-length, usually enthroned, as in Giotto's fresco c.
 1305 in Padua.
-In the 14th century the Naples Bible carried a depiction of God the Father in the Burning bush.
-By the early 15th century, the Très Riches Heures du Duc de Berry had a considerable number of symbols, including an elderly but tall and elegant full-length figure walking in the Garden of Eden, which show a considerable diversity of apparent ages and dress.
-The "Gates of Paradise" of the Florence Baptistry by Lorenzo Ghiberti, begun in 1425 use a similar tall full-length symbol for the Father.
-The Rohan Book of Hours of about 1430 also included depictions of God the Father in half-length human form, which were now becoming standard, and the Hand of God becoming rarer.
-At the same period other works, such as the large Genesis altarpiece by the Hamburg painter Meister Bertram, continued to use the old depiction of Christ as Logos in Genesis scenes.
-In the 15th century there was a brief fashion for depicting all three persons of the Trinity as similar or identical figures with the usual appearance of Christ.
-In a Trinitarian Pietà, God the Father is often symbolized using a man wearing a papal dress and a papal crown, supporting the dead Christ in his arms.
-In 1667 the 43rd chapter of the Great Moscow Synod specifically included a ban on a number of symbolic depictions of God the Father and the Holy Spirit, which then also resulted in a range of other icons being placed on the forbidden list, mostly affecting Western-style depictions which had been gaining ground in Orthodox icons.
-The council also declared that the person of the Trinity who was the "Ancient of Days" was Christ, as logos, not God the Father.
-However some icons continued to be produced in Russia, as well as Greece, Romania, and other Orthodox countries.